-Grilled pizza is something I’ve been meaning to try, but never have until now.
-I think this might be the only way I ever make pizza again!
-I love it, and think you will too.
+Grilled pizza is something I’ve grown to love over the years.
+It’s so easy to make and the flavor combo is amazing!
+In fact, I think this might be the only way I ever make pizza again!
+I love it and think you will too.
 It reminds me of restaurant-style pizza cooked in a brick oven.

 As if pizza couldn’t get any better, consider that it only takes a few minutes to cook this pizza on a grill.